ericelliott/rtype/README.md

 * A way to specify types in standard ES2015+ code.
 Use any standard JS compiler.
 See [rfx](https://github.com/ericelliott/rfx#rfx).
 * An easy way to generate interface documentation (like JSDoc).

 TypeScript is great for compile-time and IDE features, and you could conceivably generate docs with it, but runtime features are lacking.
 For example, I want the ability to query function signatures inside the program at runtime, along with the ability to turn runtime type checking on and off.
-AFAIK, that's not possible with TypeScript (yet - there is experimental runtime support using experimental features of the ES7+ `Reflect` API).
+AFAIK, that's not possible with TypeScript (yet - there is experimental runtime support using experimental features of the ESNext `Reflect` API).